krzysztof-jusiak/talks/concepts-driven-design/concepts-driven-design.md

 }
 ```

-> Notes: requires-clause is part of the function signature
+> Note: requires-clause is part of the function signature

 ---